Loni Lueke REALTOR® - The Do's and Don'ts When Buying a Home

 8

 The commission itself is up for negotiation between the seller and the agent.
-Typically, an agent will receive a commission of 6% from the sale price, which they will then have to share with the buyer’s agent.
-However, brokerages allow their agents the flexibility to offer better rates for their sellers under certain circumstances, such as when the listing agent also brings a buyer.
+In the past, a sellers agent received a commission of 6% from the sale price, which they shared with the buyer’s agent.
+That has changed August 17th, 2024, as explained in the preamble.
+It's highly recommended that you as the buyer discuss the compensation directly and upfront.

 PAYING THE COMMISSION

-The overall commission is paid at the settlement period by the seller.
+The overall commission is paid at the settlement period.
 The fee is taken from the proceeds of the sale of the home or the property.
-From there, the commission is then divided during the settlement process between the buyer's agent brokerage and the listing agent's brokerage.

 9